3DBAG/CityBuf/readme.md

 - **CityJSON**: 22.31 seconds
 - **CityJSONSeq**: 11.04 seconds
 - **CityBuf**: 4.54 seconds

-## Conclusion Benchmark
-- CityBuf is always the fastest in the read test.
-Overall nearly 80% faster than CityJSON and 59% faster than CityJSONSeq.
-- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower.
-Notice that the RSS includes program code, which in case of city buf is already 21MB, therefore this is the minimum RSS value in the table for CityBuf.
-This skewes this metric.
-- CityBuf always gives the smallest file size.
-Overall 34% smaller than CityJSON and 18% smaller than CityJSONSeq.

 # Ideas for future work
 - Implement a spatial index, could be the same as FlatGeofbuf